 A: The more common locations where genital warts can occur include the penis, vulva, vagina, anus, rectum, buttocks, groin, pubic area, thighs and on the lower abdomen.

 Q: What are the most common low risk strains?

 A: The strains of HPV are referred to by number rather than by a name.
 The two most common strains of low risk HPV are 6 and 11 (6/11).
 These two strains represent 90% of the all the low risk genital strains which exist.

 Q: What is the medical term for genital warts?

 Q: Can low risk strain ever turn into a cancer?

-A: Low risk strains cannot change their chemical structure and turn into high risk strain.
-There is a zero percent chance of a low risk strain causing cancer.
-10% -20% of genital warts are mixed infection which include both high and low risk strains.
-The high risk strains in the mixed infection, however, can cause cancerous or precancerous growths.
+A: Low risk strains cannot change their chemical structure and turn into high risk strains.
+The chances of a low risk strain turning into cancer are very low.
+10% -20% of genital warts are mixed infections which include both high and low risk strains.
+The high risk strains in the mixed infection can cause cancerous or precancerous growths.

 Q: How frequently will an HPV infection result in genital warts?

 A: 1% of HPV infections result in genital warts.